quicwg/base-drafts/draft-ietf-quic-transport.md

   the initial salt defined in section 5.2 of {{QUIC-TLS}}.

 A server advertises these values using a NEW_TOKEN frame {{frame-new-token}}.
-The token MUST permit the server to recover at least the alternative version number being associated to the token.
+The token MUST permit the server to recover this alternative initial set.
 This property can be achieved for example by embedding the alternative version number in the encrypted token.
-Other elements of the alternative initial set MAY also be associated with the token.

 For the alternative initial set to work, all the servers within the scope of a NEW_TOKEN token are required to have a shared knowledge of the alternative